Shema: In Christianity

 Theologians Carl Friedrich Keil and Franz Delitzsch noted that "the heart is mentioned first (in Deuteronomy 6:5), as the seat of the emotions generally and of love in particular; then follows the soul (nephesh) as the centre of personality in man, to depict the love as pervading the entire self-consciousness; and to this is added, "with all the strength", i.e. of body and soul.

 The Shema has also been incorporated into Christian liturgy, and is discussed in terms of the Trinity.
 In the Latin Catholic Liturgy of the Hours, the Shema is read during the Night Prayer or Compline every Saturday, thereby concluding the day's prayers.
 The Anglican Book of Common Prayer in use in Canada since 1962 has included the Shema in its Summary of the Law.
 Since 2012, when the Anglican Use version of the BCP, the Book of Divine Worship, was adapted for use in Canada, it has been recited by Roman Catholics as well.
+It has been incorporated into Divine Worship: The Missal, transposed as the "Summary of the Law" in Mt 22:37-40 and is recited either by the Priest or the Deacon.

 The Anglican (and Orthodox Celtic) Church officially utilizes the Shema in the Daily Services.
 Namely with the decalogue.